-Industrial and Manufacturing Systems Engineering, Human Computer Interaction, Virtual Reality Applications Center, Psychology
+Industrial and Manufacturing Systems Engineering, Psychology, Human Computer Interaction, Virtual Reality Applications Center, Gerontology

 Journal or Book Title